 In the case of a void marriage, the Court decree is not necessary to bring the marriage to an end because the parties were never husband and wife in the first instance.

 Nevertheless, in order to remove any iota of doubt a decree that simply declares the existing act that there has never been a marriage may be obtained in respect of a void marriage.

-Invalidity of a Void marriage may be asserted by any person but where the marriage is voidable only one of the Spouses can do so, because until it is annulled the marriage is valid.
+The annulment of marriage in Nigeria may be asserted by any person but where the marriage is voidable only one of the Spouses can do so because until it is annulled the marriage is valid.

 It is noteworthy that on the death of either the husband or the wife to a void marriage, relations or executors may question the validity of the marriage so as to show that the surviving spouse is not a widow/ widower, which implies that the husband or the wife is not entitled to the property.

 However, if the marriage is voidable it cannot be questioned by third parties because the marriage was valid till the death of the spouse and subsisting marriage.
 The other Spouse is entitled to all the rights of a widow/widower.